Jonathan Gallivan

-Jonathan Gallivan (born in Toronto, Ontario) is a Québec-based producer, musician, and multi-media developer for Gallivan Media.
+Jonathan Gallivan (born in Toronto, Ontario, living in Gatineau, Québec) is a producer, musician, and CTO for Reimagine AI in Montréal.

 He co-founded the band My Brilliant Beast with Byron Kent Wong and Julia Galios in 1993.
-For 1995, My Brilliant Beast's song Fall Away, from their self-titled EP, was a Top 30 hit on Canadian radio.
+For 1995, My Brilliant Beast's song “Fall Away”, from their self-titled EP, was a Top 30 hit on Canadian radio and featured in an episode of the hit TV show Melrose Place.

 He joined Random Media Core Inc. in 1993, a Canadian company dedicated to music, design, marketing, and new media.
-At the company, Jonathan developed the original "welcome" page for the launching of the Sympatico ISP, as well as the original website for TV Guide in Canada.
+At the company, Gallivan developed the original "welcome" page for the launching of the Sympatico ISP, as well as the original website for TV Guide in Canada.

-In 2005, Jonathan composed the songs Blunt Like Solid (recorded by Dubtractive) and I Want You To Love Me (But You Just Let Me Go) (recorded by Jonny Gee Rogers) for Clement Virgo's film Lie With Me.
+In 2005, Gallivan composed the songs Blunt Like Solid (recorded by Dubtractive) and I Want You To Love Me (But You Just Let Me Go) (recorded by Jonny Gee Rogers) for Clement Virgo's film Lie With Me.
 He also co-wrote the song The Figure It Ate (recorded by Pong Console) with Byron Kent Wong, the film's composer, who was nominated for a Genie Award for the score.

-Jonathan produced, recorded and engineered an acoustic album for David Usher called "The Mile End Sessions", which was released September 14, 2010.
-Previously, he recorded, engineered and co-produced Wake Up And Say Goodbye.
-He also produced, recorded, engineered and mixed David Usher's solo album, Songs from the Last Day on Earth, which was released on October 2, 2012.
+Gallivan produced, recorded and engineered four albums for David Usher’s solo career, "Strange Birds", "Wake Up And Say Goodbye", "The Mile End Sessions", and "Songs from the Last Day on Earth".

-Jonathan joined the band Moist as guitarist and background vocalist for their record Glory Under Dangerous Skies, which was released in September 2014.
+Gallivan joined the band Moist as guitarist and background vocalist for their record Glory Under Dangerous Skies, which was released in September 2014.
+The follow-up End of the Ocean was released on January 14, 2022 during the height of the pandemic, and features his signature Gretsch Country Classic guitar and background vocals.

+In 2021, Gallivan teamed up with Reimagine AI, an artificial intelligence creative studio specializing in creating AI-powered virtual beings and virtual being technology.

+Since September of 2023, Gallivan has been releasing a series of acoustic/atmospheric singles,.
+The latest release is a song called “Programs” released on New Year's Day 2025.